fastio/1store/HACKING.md

 Running `./install-dependencies.sh` (as root) installs the appropriate packages based on your Linux distribution.

+On Ubuntu and Debian based Linux distributions, some packages required to build Scylla are missing in the official upstream:

+- libthrift-dev and libthrift
+- antlr3-c++-dev

+Try running ```sudo ./scripts/scylla_current_repo``` to add Scylla upstream, and get the missing packages from it.

 ### Build system

 **Note**: Compiling Scylla requires, conservatively, 2 GB of memory per native thread, and up to 3 GB per native thread while linking.
+GCC >= 8.1.1. is required.

 Scylla is built with [Ninja](https://ninja-build.org/), a low-level rule-based system.
 A Python script, `configure.py`, generates a Ninja file (`build.ninja`) based on configuration options.